UX design is thriving.

 6) GhostwriterAI onboards separately for each feature

-GhostwriterAI is an AI-based platform that helps content marketers to identify the target audience and involve it with new highly-focused content.
+GhostwriterAI is an AI-based platform that helps content marketers identify the target audience and involve it with new highly focused content.

-They are a later addition to this list that I had to involve after our success story with the CEO of GhostWriterAI, Ester Liquori.
-They have been using UserGuiding to effectively and efficiently onboard new users to their platform.
+This one is in fact a later addition to the list.
+But after our success story with the CEO of GhostWriterAI, Ester Liquori, I just had to add it real quick.
+They have been using UserGuiding to effectively and efficiently onboard new users to their platform and boy have they done a beautiful job.

 And this is from their Curator tool:

-Instead of going with a long guide that jumps from feature to feature showing only the essentials while boring the soul of the user, they divided their onboarding into many parts that can be digested when needed.
+Instead of going with a long guide that jumps from feature to feature showing only the essentials and boring the users, they divided their onboarding into many parts that can be digested when needed.

 Thus avoiding the loss of many users that would be confused with all the information pouring in.